Tutorial 9: Flutter Deployment with GitHub Actions and Microsoft App Center

 Save the file and push it to the repository.
 Ensure that this script and the new

-have been pushed to themain
+.gitignorehave been pushed to themainbranch. -

 Make sure the files

-directory have also been pushed to GitHub.
+gradlew,gradlew.bat, andgradle/wrapper/gradle-wrapper.jarin theandroid/directory have also been pushed to GitHub.
 This is important so that Microsoft App Center can recognize your repository as a Flutter project.

 After creating the script, we will configure the application in App Center to be automatically built and released.